Wall Street Pros feasting on Crypto market ignorance of retail sheep - BizNews.com

 By Justina Lee

-BLOOMBERG – Wall Street traders like Trey Griggs are finding a new lease on life in the $2.4 trillion crypto Wild West.
+(Bloomberg) – Wall Street traders like Trey Griggs are finding a new lease on life in the $2.4trn crypto Wild West.

-After two decades in energy trading, the 51-year-old was lured by a former Goldman Sachs Group Inc. colleague this February into a new world of market-making in digital currencies.
+After two decades in energy trading, the 51-year-old was lured by a former Goldman Sachs colleague this February into a new world of market-making in digital currencies.

 Now he’s in fighting spirits – unleashing old-school finance tricks to exploit the industry’s rampant inefficiencies, volatility and downright weirdness.